Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: quantum optomechanics

 Under the single-mode approximation, the total Hamiltonian of the OMS in a frame rotating at driving laser frequency $ \omega_L $ can written as \cite{aspelmeyerOMS,aspelmeyerOMSBOOk}

 where $ \Delta_c= \omega_c-\omega_L$ is the cavity detuning.
 Here, we have considered only the linear coupling between the mechanics and radiation pressure with coefficient $ g_0= x_{\rm zpf} \partial\omega_c/\partial q $ where $ x_{\rm zpf}= \sqrt{\hbar / (2m \omega_m)} $ being the zero-point-position quantum vacuum fluctuation.
+It should be reminded although it may seem that our description of OMSs is limited to those with the moving-end mirror or memberane-in-the-middle geometries, but it can be generalized to any other kinds of OMSs like those consisting of levitating dielectrics \cite{isartReviewLevitated} and having an effective Hamiltonian like Eq.(\ref{hamiltonianOMSNL1}).

 The dynamics of the system is fully characterized by the fluctuation-dissipation processes affecting both the optical and the mechanical modes.
 We describe the effect of the fluctuations of the vacuum radiation input and the Brownian noise associated with the coupling of the MO to its thermal environment within the input-output formalism of quantum optics \cite{gardinerBook,wallsBook}.
 For the given Hamiltonian (\ref{hamiltonianOMSNL1}) this results in the nonlinear quantum Langevin equations (QLEs)

 in which the cavity-field quantum vacuum fluctuation $\hat a_{in}$ and the motional quantum fluctuation $\hat b_{in}$ satisfy the commutation relations $\left[ {{{\hat a}_{in}}(t),\hat a_{in}^\dag ( t')} \right] =\left[ {{{\hat b}_{in}}(t),\hat b_{in}^\dag ( t')} \right]= \delta (t - t')$.
 In the limit of high mechanical quality factor ${Q_m} = {\omega _m}/{\gamma _m} \gg 1$ and when $\hbar {\omega _m} \ll {k_B}T$ where $k_B$ is the Boltzmann constant and $T$ is the temperature of the mechanical bath, $\hat b_{in}$ satisfies the nonvanishing Markovian correlation functions \cite{tombesi} $\langle {\hat b_{in}^\dag (t){{\hat b}_{in}}(t')}\rangle = n_{th}\delta (t - t')$, $\langle {{{\hat b}_{in}}(t)\hat b_{in}^\dag (t')}\rangle = (n_{th} + 1)\delta (t - t')$ where $ n_{th} = [\exp (\hbar {\omega _m}/{k_B}T) - 1]^{-1}$ is the mean thermal excitation number of the MO.
 Furthermore, the nonvanishing correlation function of the input vacuum noise is given by \cite{gardinerBook} $\langle {{{\hat a}_{in}}(t)\hat a_{in}^\dag (t')}\rangle = \delta (t - t')$.